pedrovgs/HaveANiceDay/README.md

 ```

 The complete documentation of the plugin being used to generate the Swagger specs can be found [here](https://github.com/jakehschwartz/finatra-swagger).

+## Slick DB framework

+This project uses [Slick](http://slick.lightbend.com/) to be able to handle DB queries in a functional an easy way.
+We've configured [slick-codegen](http://slick.lightbend.com/doc/3.2.1/code-generation.html) to generate the FRM code automatically using the DB schema.
+Todo this you only need to execute ``sbt slickCodeGen`` once the local DB schema is up to date.
+This will generate a file named ``src/main/scala/slick/Tables.scala`` where you can find all the definition for the tables and the rows used inside.

 ## Docker